fbpx

 1. Keep Your Home Clean

-The first thing to do so rats or other rodents wouldn’t be in your home in the first place is to ensure that your home is clean.
+The first thing to do so rats or other rodents won’t be in your home in the first place is to ensure that your home is clean.

 Move on to your living room and other rooms in the home and arrange them well.
 If you have books, utilize a closable bookshelf with a glass cover to prevent rats from accessing them.